jho44/funTimes/README.md

 ## Guidelines
   * Aside from styling and reducer.jsx, all code should be written inside of App.jsx.
-  * You may use hooks or class components, whatever you prefer.
+  * React hooks are preferred to class components if you are comfortable with them.
+If not, that is okay, too.
-  * You may use any styling libraries if you prefer (e.g. Styled-Components, Aphrodite, etc.).
+  * Use of Styled-Components is preferred, though you may use any other styling libraries (or none) that you are more comfortable with.

   <br/>